Managing Household Finances During a Strike

 Next, stay connected.
 Take the opportunity to lean on your support network – friends, family, and community resources can be a big help during this time.

 Stay Informed: Keep yourself updated on the strike’s progress, negotiations, and any developments that might impact your situation.
 Knowledge is power.

 Another general tip – stay healthy.
 Prioritize your physical and mental health.
 Stress can be high during a strike, so make sure to exercise, eat well, and find ways to relax.

 Managing household finances during a long strike can be challenging, but it’s all about finding ways to make your money stretch.

 As a trusted national nonprofit focused on financial health and wellness, we’re sharing some financial fundamentals below.

 This situation sheds light on a critical reality — that 78 percent of American households are living paycheck-to-paycheck and find it more difficult to recover from an unexpected financial setback.
-The Federal Reserve Board has reported that 40 percent of Americans need help to cover a $400 emergency, which means that some UAW-GM autoworkers may have exhausted cash reserves.
+The Federal Reserve Board has reported that 40 percent of Americans need help to cover a $400 emergency, which means that striking workers may have exhausted cash reserves.